singhvivekkumar/flight-service-api/FlightsAndSearch/README.md

 - Execute `npm install` on the same path as of your directory of the download project
 - Create a `.env` file in the root directory and add the following env variable
 	- PORT=3000
--Inside the `src/config` folder create a new file `config.json` and add the following code
+- Inside the `src/config` folder create a new file `config.json` and add the following code
 ```
 {
   "development": {